Filled-Polygon Extraction

 });

 • tileSize = 1024 (default) — bounds peak memory at ~16 MB.
-Right for desktop and most laptop GPUs.

 • tileSize = 512 — bounds peak memory at ~4 MB.
-Right for mobile or when several drawings build concurrently.

 • tileSize = 0 (or >= resolution) — disables tiling and uses a single buffer.
-Right for small models where per-tile overhead doesn't pay back.
+Use for small models where per-tile overhead is not useful.

 Interfaces